openscd/open-scd/doc/classes/_mwc_textfield_nullable_.textfieldnullable.md

 *Inherited from [TextFieldNullable](_mwc_textfield_nullable_.textfieldnullable.md).[adoptStyles](_mwc_textfield_nullable_.textfieldnullable.md#protected-adoptstyles)*

-Defined in node_modules/lit-element/lit-element.d.ts:89
+Defined in node_modules/lit-element/lit-element.d.ts:150

-Applies styling to the element shadowRoot using the `static get styles` property.
+Applies styling to the element shadowRoot using the [[`styles`]] property.
 Styling will apply using `shadowRoot.adoptedStyleSheets` where available and will fallback otherwise.
 When Shadow DOM is polyfilled, ShadyCSS scopes styles and adds them to the document.
 When Shadow DOM